sfajfer/Master-of-Gu/Gu Index.md

 Keywords: [**Sustained**], [**Medium**]

 Effect: While sustained, a shield of obsidian and magma appears in a square adjacent to you.
 If a projectile passes through the shield's square, the shield negates the attack entirely, taking the damage of the attack to its hit points (if the attack deals damage).
 If the projectile was created by a Gu of rank 3 or higher, the shield is destroyed and does not negate the attack.
-The shield has 20 hit points and is immune to heat damage.
+The shield has 20 hit points and is invulnerable to heat damage.

 ### Clearing Heat Gu
 *Rank 2 Tonic*